planetfederal/workshops/tutorials/parcelmap/src/index.rst

         $( "#address" ).autocomplete({

-          // How many charaters before we fire the 'source' function?
+          // How many characters before we fire the 'source' function?
           minLength: 1,

           // Given a request string, do something to figure out what
-          // a good set of options would be, and call the reponse function
+          // a good set of options would be, and call the response function
           // with those options as an argument.
           source: addressSource,